Probing for the Usage of Grammatical Number: Paradigms in Probing

-\paragraph{Behavioral Probing.} Another probing paradigm analyzes the behavior of pre-trained models on carefully curated datasets.
-By avoiding the use of diagnostic probes, they do not fall prey to the criticism above---tasks are directly performed by the model, and thus must reflect the pre-trained models' acuity.
-One notable example is \citet{linzen-etal-2016-assessing}, who evaluate a language model's syntactic ability via a careful analysis of a number agreement task.
-By controlling the evaluation, \citeauthor{linzen-etal-2016-assessing} could disentangle the model's syntactic knowledge from a heuristic based on linear ordering.
+\paragraph{Behavioral Probing.} Another probing paradigm analyzes the behavior of pre-trained models on carefully selected datasets, analyzing the model's predictions on them.
+By avoiding the use of diagnostic probes, they do not fall prey to the criticism above---tasks are directly performed by the model, and thus must reflect the pre-trained models' acuity.\karim {They fall prey to criticism though} One notable example is \citet{linzen-etal-2016-assessing}, who evaluate a language model's syntactic ability via a careful analysis of the number agreement task.
+By controlling the evaluated data, \citeauthor{linzen-etal-2016-assessing} could disentangle the model's syntactic knowledge from simple word proximity heuristics.
 In a similar vein, a host of recent work makes use of carefully designed test sets to perform behavioral analysis \citep{ ribeiro-etal-2020-beyond,warstadt-etal-2020-learning,warstadt2020can,lovering2021predicting, newman2021refining}.
-While behavioral probing often yields useful insights, the paradigm typically treats the model itself as a blackbox, thus failing to explain how individual components of the model work.\looseness=-1
+While powerful, this paradigm does not enlighten us about the models' inner workings; typically treating the model itself as a blackbox.\tiago{I added this sentence here to answer Karim's todonote above}

-\paragraph{Causal Probing.} Finally, a third probing paradigm relies on causal interventions \citep{vig,tucker-etal-2021-modified,ravfogel-etal-2021-counterfactual}.
-In short, the researcher performs causal interventions that modify parts of the network during a forward pass (e.g., a layer's hidden representations) to determine their function.
-For example, \citet{vig2020investigating} fix a neuron's value while manipulating the model's input to evaluate this neuron's role in mediating gender bias.
-Relatedly, \citet{elazar2021amnesic} propose a method to erase a target property from a model's intermediate layers.
-They then analyze the effect of such interventions on a masked language model's outputs.
+\paragraph{Causal Probing.} A final probing paradigm relies on causal interventions \citep{vig,tucker-etal-2021-modified,ravfogel-etal-2021-counterfactual}.
+In short, these interventions typically consist in altering parts of the network during a forward pass (e.g. a layer's hidden representations) to determine their function.
+As an example, \citet{vig2020investigating} fix a neuron's state while changing the model's input to evaluate the neuron's role in mediating gender bias.
+Relatedly, \citet{elazar2021amnesic} propose to erase some target information from intermediate layers (e.g. part of speech information) by projecting the representations into the null space of learned probes. \tiago{We could perhaps drop amnesic probing from here since we have the causal mediation example already.}\karim{Why remove amnesic probing ?
+It's important to cite it} They then analyze the effect of such interventions on masked language modeling predictions.\tiago{We should prob have a final sentence here.
+What's the issue with causal probing?}\karim{No issue, we're using it !}\tiago{Why is it not sufficient by itself, though?
+Why it is incomplete without behavioral tasks?}